avocadoali/Chess-Game/README.md

 Pending:

 - userinputs (inteactive game)
-- change between black/white
+  - check if right piece is taken
+  - loop back if wrong move was made

 - end when no moves allowed

--> implement Game logic (Extra class)
-    - iterate players
-    - ask for moves
-    - show possible moves
 - three times same position -> patt

+- some kind of gui??

 # Sonstiges